Roman Salenko: Early career

 At the age of seven, his father took him to the Dynamo Kyiv junior squads and Academy.
 He also played for Dinaz Vyshhorod.

 Dinaz Vyshhorod

 In 2021, he signed his first professional contract with the Dinaz Vyshhorod senior team in Ukrainian Second League.
 On 18 August 2021, he made his debut in Ukrainian Cup against Obolon Kyiv at the Dinaz Stadium in Lyutizh.

 Dynamo Kyiv

 On 23 November 2024, he made his debut with his new club in Ukrainian Premier League against Chornomorets Odesa, replacing Vitaliy Buyalskyi.
 On 21 January 2025, he made his debut in UEFA Europa League against Galatasaray at the Rams Park for the 2024–25 UEFA Europa League league phase.

 Loan to Zorya Luhansk

 In July 2025 he was loaned to Zorya Luhansk in Ukrainian Premier League.
 On 2 August 2025, he made his debut with his new club against LNZ Cherkasy.
-On 11 August 2025, he scored his first goal against Kudrivka at the Valeriy Lobanovskyi Dynamo Stadium in Kiev.
+On 11 August 2025, he scored his first goal against Kudrivka at the Valeriy Lobanovskyi Dynamo Stadium in Kyiv.